blossm-network/toolbox/README.md

 #### Design

 - [ ] Implement a brand for Blossm.
+- [ ] Implement a landing page website for Blossm.
+- [ ] Implement a documentation website with rich implementation guidelines.

 ... documentation to be continued ...
       <!-- root, // The root to aggregate